The latest update for Endangered Animals in New Jersey is written by Lindsay Podolak.

-With its sundry beaches, mountainous ranges and open plains, New Jersey is an attractive destination for diverse wildlife; which makes it one of the country’s best places to spend Earth Day.
-Sadly, some of the Garden State’s indigenous species are now endangered.
-Luckily, there are ways we can help save these creatures.
-Best of NJ spoke to local environmental protection expert, John Morano, to learn how we can save these animals.
+With its sundry beaches, mountain ranges and open plains, New Jersey is an attractive destination for diverse wildlife; but sadly, some of the Garden State’s indigenous species are now endangered.
+However, there are ways we can help save these creatures.
+Best of NJ spoke to local environmental protection expert, John Morano, to learn more.

 John Morano is a Professor of Journalism at Monmouth University.
 Morano, who is passionate about environmental protection, has been at Monmouth for 30 years.
 At the start of his career, he began publishing his Eco-Adventure environmental series.
 The continuing series personifies the stories of endangered and extinct animals.
 Each inspiring tale illustrates the lives of threatened creatures and their struggle to survive.

 The New Jersey Department of Environmental Protection (NJDEP) categorizes an endangered species as those whose prospects for survival are in immediate danger.
 This danger is often due to one or a number of factors; loss or degradation of habitat, exploitation, predation, competition and disease, among others, can all contribute to a species’ demise.
 Currently in NJ, birds, reptiles and mammals are losing an environmental battle; but there’s still time to turn it all around.

 The black rail, a bird who calls Southern New Jersey home, has been struggling for several years.
 In just the past 20 years, experts believe the bird’s population may have declined by as much as 75 percent.
 In 2014, the black rail was placed on the State of the Birds Watch List by the North American Bird Conservation Initiative.

 “For about 90 percent of these situations – certainly not all of them – if you can only do one thing, it’s protect habitat,” Morano advises.